hoadv/react-calendar/README.md

 ### Installation

-Add React-Calendar to your project by executing `npm install react-calendar` or `yarn add react-calendar`.
+Add React-Calendar to your project by executing `npm install short-react-calendar` or `yarn add short-react-calendar`.

 ### Usage